atmosphere

 Where do planets get their atmospheres from?

 It is thought that the atmospheres of planets comes from the gases produced by erupting volcanoes.
 Volcanoes release large amounts of carbon dioxide, water vapour, methane, ammonia and nitrogen gases into the atmosphere.
 During the first 1000 million years (1 billion years) of the Earth's existence there was intensive volcanic activity which created the gases which made up our early atmosphere.
-It would seem logical to assume that the early atmosphere of Earth was similar to that of Venus and Mars, but this raises even more interesting questions.
-How and why did the Earth's atmosphere change so much from that found on Mars and Venus?
+It would seem logical to assume that the early atmosphere of Earth was similar to that of Venus and Mars, since these planets also had intense volcanoic activity when they first formed, but this raises even more interesting questions.
+Why for example is the atmospere of Earth so different from that found on Mars and Venus if they were formed in the same way?
 What was different about Earth that allowed its atmosphere to change and evolve over time?

 A changing atmosphere

 The atmospheres of Mars and Venus are almost entirely made up of carbon dioxide gas.
-The atmosphere of Venus is 96.5% carbon dioxide, 3.5% nitrogen with trace amounts of gases such as argon, sulfur dioxide, carbon monoxide and water vapour.
-The atmosphere of Earth at the moment is 78% nitrogen, 21% oxygen, 0.93% argon, 0.04% carbon dioxide with trace amounts of gases such as methane, krypton and water vapour.
+The atmosphere of Venus consists of approximately 96.5% carbon dioxide and 3.5% nitrogen with trace amounts of gases such as argon, sulfur dioxide, carbon monoxide and water vapour.
+The atmosphere of Earth at the moment is approximately 78% nitrogen, 21% oxygen, 0.93% argon, 0.04% carbon dioxide with trace amounts of gases such as methane, krypton and water vapour.
 So how did the atmosphere of Earth, which was similar to that of Mars and Venus change and develop into the atmosphere we have today?

 Pie chart to compare the gases present in the early atmosphere of the Earth and the gases now present.